-- After selecting any driving position, wait a moment to allow the gear to engage fully before accelerating, especially when the engine is cold. - If there is a need to restart the engine, be sure to turn the ignition switch to the LOCK position before restarting.
-Transmission engagement may be delayed up to 10 seconds after restart if the ignition switch is not turned to the LOCK position first.
+- After selecting any driving position, wait a moment to allow the gear to engage fully before accelerating, especially when the engine is cold. - If there is a need to restart the engine, be sure to turn the ignition switch to the LOCK position (OFF position with Keyless GoTM) before restarting.
+Transmission engagement may be delayed up to 10 seconds after restart if the ignition switch is not turned to the LOCK position (OFF position with Keyless GoTM) first.

-• The electronically-controlled transmission provides a precise shift schedule.
+The electronically-controlled transmission provides a precise shift schedule.
 The transmission electronics are self-calibrating.
 Therefore, the first few shifts on a new vehicle may be somewhat abrupt or soft until after the break-in period.
 This is a normal condition, and precision shifts will develop within a few shift cycles.